THE MANUAL OF ARTICLE STYLE FOR

 — works on modern cellular technologies;

 — modern elaborations in the field of general and clinical pharmacology and pharmacy;

 — achievements in the field of study of etiology, pathogenesis and diagnostics of modern diseases;

 — prophylaxis of diseases, inoculation, prevention of especially dangerous diseases;

 c) reviews, lectures, short reports, clinical cases, materials of conferences on the modern actual problems of dentistry, medicine and pharmacy;

-5. An article should be submitted to the editorial office an on-line version of the article with a scan of the first page and signatures of all authors.
+5. The author sends to the editorial office an on-line version of the article with a scan of the first page and signatures of all authors.
 By their signatures the authors guarantee that the article meets all the requirements of the manual of the article style for “The Odesa Medical Journal”, experimental and clinical researches have been executed according to the international ethical norms of scientific researches, and also they give the publisher a right for publication of the article in the Journal, placing it and its materials on the Journal’s site and in other sources.

-6. An article is accompanied with a letter to the editorial staff, a vised signature of the chief and the seal of the establishment where the work was done, information about the authors, the declaration of originality of the text of the scientific article (download the link http://files.odmu.edu.ua/journal/doc/Declar.docx) and for the home authors also by the expert inference, that authorizes the open publication.
+6. An article is accompanied with a scan of (1) letter to the editorial staff, a vised signature of the chief and the seal of the establishment where the work was done, (2) information about the authors, (3) the declaration of originality of the text of the scientific article and for the home authors also (4) by the expert inference, that authorizes the open publication.
 For ONMedU employees we provide samples of expert inference and letter to the editorial staff

 7. If used in the article materials are intellectual property of some organizations and have not been published before, an author should get permission for their publication from each of these organizations and send it together with the article.